GallowayLabMIT/tangles_model/README.md

 2. Merge datasets together from multiple workers.
 3. Pre-process and generate figures!

-If you don't want to regenerate the data yourself, you can download the the raw, Julia-combined dataset and post-processed datasets from [here](https://nextcloud.meson.us/index.php/s/nPeowqMAKLrETgB).
-Once fully published, we will move the datasets to permanent hosting on Zenodo.
+If you don't want to regenerate the data yourself, you can download the the raw, Julia-combined dataset (`unprocessed_datasets.zip`, 15.1GB)  and post-processed datasets (`preprocessed_datasets.zip`, 2.8GB) from [Zenodo](https://doi.org/10.5281/zenodo.7041641).
+You can unzip both the unprocessed and post-processed datasets into your data directory folder; they should not be in subdirectories.

 After downloading the dataset or regenerating it, you can move to [setting a data directory](#setting-a-data-directory) and [replicating figures](#replicating-figures).
 In any case, you will need to perform the Python dependency installation steps in the [code check](#install-and-code-check) section.
 If you are also